Diptonil/devops-engineering/Go/README.md

 - We see that we are using pointers here, like C. The reason for use of a pointer here and not during printing is that the value is being dealt with in printing.
 Here, we are actually taking a variable and storing a value inside it at its memory location.

-## Pointers

-Basically, pointers in Go are very similar to those in C/C++.

 ## Calculations

 Compilation errors may happen in case of type mismatch.
 For example, `uint` and `int` are different and they would give compiler errors if not handled well.

-## Arrays

-We can create arrays here similar to C. We need to give the size as well, like: `var array = [10]` for a 10-element array.